geotools/geotools/docs/user/library/coverage/oracle.rst

     </connect>
   </config>

-Most elements are self explanatory, the detailed documentation is in Image Mosaicing Pyramidal JDBC Plugin.
+Most elements are self explanatory, the detailed documentation is in :ref:`Image Mosaicing Pyramidal JDBC Plugin <im-jdbc>`.

 Use
 ^^^

-For a Java example of how to use your new coverage see Image Mosaicing Pyramidal JDBC Plugin.
+For a Java example of how to use your new coverage see :ref:`Image Mosaicing Pyramidal JDBC Plugin <im-jdbc>`.